fireeye-ops/cache/README.md

 #### Senior Research Infrastructure Engineer - January 2018 to July 2018
 #### Research Infrastructure Engineer (Lead) - March 2015 to December 2017

-- Led a team of 3 DevOps engineers, mentoring them on topics like writing well defined Ansible roles and managing distributed database/VM/storage clusters.
+- led a team of 3 DevOps engineers, mentoring them on topics like writing well defined Ansible roles and managing distributed database/VM/storage clusters
-- Provided infrastructure services to researchers and R&D teams, e.g. planning and deployment of malware analysis services.
+- provided infrastructure services to researchers and R&D teams, e.g. planning and deployment of malware analysis services
-- Wrote a small tool in Rust to simplify controlling servers via IPMI.
+- wrote a small tool in Rust to simplify controlling servers via IPMI
-- Implemented system lifecycle automation processes with a template-based PXE server for provisioning bare metal systems, including FireEye's appliance OS (saving researchers hundreds of hours of manual setup), and Ansible for configuration management and software deployment.
+- implemented system lifecycle automation processes with a template-based PXE server for provisioning bare metal systems, including FireEye's appliance OS (saving researchers hundreds of hours of manual setup), and Ansible for configuration management and software deployment
-- Deployed and managed a continuous integration environment around Drone CI.
+- deployed and managed a continuous integration environment around Drone CI
-- Re-architected an internal Django application around minimal Docker images.
+- re-architected an internal Django application around minimal Docker images
-- Deployed (several involved writing open-sourced Ansible roles) and managed distributed systems such as Ceph, Cassandra, Elasticsearch and internal FireEye systems, as well as highly available Proxmox virtualization clusters (on top of which we host/maintain services like GitHub Enterprise and NetBox).
+- deployed (several involved writing open-sourced Ansible roles) and managed distributed systems such as Ceph, Cassandra, Elasticsearch and internal FireEye systems, as well as highly available Proxmox virtualization clusters (on top of which we maintain services like GitHub Enterprise and NetBox)
-- Managed inventory and hardware for a fleet of ~1000 servers.
+- managed inventory and hardware for a fleet of ~1000 servers
-- Architected and deployed monitoring environment around Prometheus.
+- architected and deployed monitoring environment around Prometheus

 ### [Sleepy Giant Entertainment](http://sleepygiant.com) - Chicago, IL